marvelje/citibike_ridership_project/README.md

 I was able to build a time series model that performed very well on the holdout data.
 The main downside of this model is that it produces an aggressive 2022 forecast.
 While this feels appropriate given the trends in the data, it's unclear whether Citibike has the capacity to meet this demand.
 After a record breaking 2021, which Cibitike has already [said has put strains on the system](https://ride.citibikenyc.com/blog/ridershiprecords), an additional 7mm rides in 2022 may be a tall order.
 On the other hand, Citibike continues to add stations and capacity, so maybe the system could absord this growth after all.
 Citibike should focus on aggressively building bike inventory and increasing the number of stations available, particularly in high growth neighborhoods cited previously.

+The fasest growing neighborhoods are projected to be in Brooklyn, around Park Slope, potentially reflecting the changing commuting / traveling dynamics post-COVID.
+Citibike should consider building additional stations / capacity to support growth in these neighborhoods.

+Next steps:
-As a main next step, I want to further tune the neighborhood models by incorporating controls for COVID.
-I'd also like to explore more granular Citibike data, including looking at various commuting windows.
+* I want to further tune the neighborhood models by incorporating controls for COVID.
+There's room to improve the EV of these models.
+* I'd also like to explore more granular versions of the Citibike data, including looking at intra-day time periods and shorter-term projections.
+This can be used to build models that describe daily commuting and general use patterns, and can help inform more tactical, daily planning / decisions.

 ## Navigating the Repository
 ```